nrfconnect/sdk-nrf/doc/nrf/introduction.rst

   You can find the fork in :file:`bootloader/mcuboot` after obtaining the |NCS| source code.
   See the :doc:`documentation <mcuboot:index-ncs>` in Nordic Semiconductor’s MCUboot fork.

-See the :ref:`repos_and_revs` section for a comprehensive list of repositories and their current revisions.
-The revision of each of those repositories is determined by the current revision of the main (manifest) repository, ``sdk-nrf``, which contains the SDK manifest file that helps manage the repositories as one :ref:`code base <dm_code_base>` with the :ref:`ncs_west_intro` tool.

 About the |NCS| license
 ***********************